Dr David Pryce

 External Teaching and Scholarship

-- External reviewer for Commision for Academic Accreditation, United Arab Emirates
+- External reviewer for Commission for Academic Accreditation, United Arab Emirates (current)

 Utilising a process termed ‘Immunosurveillance’, our immune system plays a siginficiant role in the battle against cancer.
 Speciaiised immune cells help identify and destroy Cancerous cells, limit their proliferation and inhibit tumour growth.